WICG/fenced-frame/explainer/integration_with_web_platform.md

 ## Opt-in header
 Since fenced frames allow a document to have many constraints in place, an opt-in mechanism is a good way for the document to accept those restrictions.
 The opt-in will make use of the Supports-Loading-Mode proposed [here](https://github.com/WICG/nav-speculation/blob/main/opt-in.md).

-It is also important for sites to opt-in due to security reasons.
-Due to privacy reasons, a fenced frame does not honor headers like frame-ancestors and x-frame-options all the way up to the primary top-level frame but only till the fenced frame root.
+It is also important for sites to opt-in due to security reasons, e.g. csp:frame-ancestors behavior.
+Frame ancestors checks will stop at the Fenced Frame root for Protected Audience fenced frames.
+All other fenced frames (e.g., for selectURL or created via FencedFrameConfig) will check all the way up to the primary top-level frame.
+Protected Audience is different because it is only allowed to have k-anonymous information flow into the fenced frame, and the primary top-level frame’s origin may not be k-anonymous.

 ## Fetch metadata integration
 To let a server know that a document is being requested for rendering in a fenced frame, a new Sec-Fetch-Dest HTTP Request Header value of `fencedframe` will be sent in the request.